gvergaramunoz/SPEBP2/README.md

 # SPEBP2
-Stored Procedures for EBP2 Integration
+Stored Procedures programmed in SQL Server for EBP2 Integration